vovodroid/arc-overhang-prusaslicer-integration/README.md

 4. Open the finished gcode file to see the results.

 Notes to nail it first try:
-If the python path contains any empty spaces, mask them as described here (using "\ " on unix like sistems and "! " on windows): https://manual.slic3r.org/advanced/post-processing https://help.prusa3d.com/article/post-processing-scripts_283913
+If any path contains empty spaces, mask them as described here (using "\ " on unix like sistems and "! " on windows): https://manual.slic3r.org/advanced/post-processing https://help.prusa3d.com/article/post-processing-scripts_283913

+currently only using quotation marks " at the beginning and end of the path with empty spaces seem to work.

 If you want to change generation settings: Open the Script in an editor, scroll to 'Parameter' section.
 Settings from PrusaSlicer will be extracted automaticly from the gcode.